 Are you a…

 With a large hotel comes large needs.
-The complexity of your market segments as well as high demand over a number of room types means your needs for revenue-management software are as dynamic as your clientele.
+The complexity of your market segments as well as high demand over a number of room types means your needs for revenue management software are as dynamic as your clientele.

 The drawback?
 Complex software, complex implementation.
 Such a smart system requires a revenue manager actually trained in using Ideas.
 Many hotels won’t accept a candidate that has not used Ideas before.
-Not only that, but it’s expensive.
+Not only that, but it’s also expensive.
 Paying for both an expensive system and an expensive revenue manager may not be for everyone, but if you have enough revenue it’s worth it.

 If you like the sound of Ideas, but want something simpler, we suggest Duetto.
 Duetto has been going since 2012 and has an excellent niche for the large hotel, non-Ideas market.
 It offers dynamic room type and market segment pricing.

 Other options include RateBoard and BeOnPrice.
-Both new-ish companies, Rateboard provides a nice looking analytics suite that goes with its price suggestions.
+Both new-ish companies, Rateboard provides a nice-looking analytics suite that goes with its price suggestions.
 It is popular in German regions, where they are based.

 Our recent survey of 9 small-to medium sized hotels using RoomPriceGenie showed an average increase in revenue of $309 per room, per month.
-So with 20 rooms that’s over $6,000 per month.
+So with 20 rooms, that’s over $6,000 per month.
 And we charge $6 per room.
 We can’t promise that you will get the same results, but it is very possible.

 Running a hotel with fewer than 5 rooms means you are not so concerned about the ‘yielding’ aspects of revenue management.
 If you have 1 room then your price won’t change with occupancy, as you only have one room.
-Likewise, market segments and spend on the golf course are not all that relevant to your business.
+Likewise, market segments and spending on the golf course are not all that relevant to your business.
 None of that is to say, however, that there isn’t a need for revenue-management software in your hotel.
-Simply put, you need a system that is going to prioritise the same factors you do.
+Simply put, you need a system that is going to prioritize the same factors you do.

 Both PriceLabs and BeyondPricing come highly recommended by those running very small properties as well as airbnb property managers.
 Similarly to more complex software, they both evaluate market factors around your business.
-Whether it be the weather, local events or flight patterns, these systems create smart pricing solutions that ensure you are offering your rooms at the best rate possible and therefore increasing your occupancy.
+Whether it be the weather, local events, or flight patterns, these systems create smart pricing solutions that ensure you are offering your rooms at the best rate possible and therefore increasing your occupancy.

 As I am sure you know, room rate and occupancy rate go hand in hand.
 Charge too much when the area is quiet and you’ll be missing out on occupancy, charge too little when things are busy and you could be missing out on the opportunity to charge a higher rate.
-In both scenarios your business is losing out on revenue.
+In both scenarios, your business is losing out on revenue.

 Whilst both systems offer similar solutions, those they may appeal to are varied.
 For example, BeyondPricing offers a more complete service.
-If you’re looking for software that will cover your credit card transactions, booking management and offer you advanced reports then BeyondPricing is the right choice for you.
+If you’re looking for software that will cover your credit card transactions, and booking management and offer you advanced reports then BeyondPricing is the right choice for you.
 This system would work well within a tiny hotel that has a good ground knowledge of basic hospitality technology, as well as a little understanding of dynamic pricing.
 Whilst still aiming to take the hassle out of pricing, BeyondPricing offers a few extras that could really push a property forward, given the right staff.

-Alternatively, PriceLabs gives you everything you need to optimise your rates and your occupancy with very little internal input.
+Alternatively, PriceLabs gives you everything you need to optimize your rates and your occupancy with very little internal input.
 It’s simple to install with a user-friendly dashboard meaning all your needs can be met simply and efficiently with minimal oversight.